mattes337/logsink/USAGE.md

 ## Issue Management Field Reference

 ### Issue Lifecycle States
-The new planning-focused lifecycle follows this flow:
+The lifecycle follows this flow:
 ```
-create → (pending) → set plan → (open) → start progress → (in_progress) → set done → (done)
+create → (pending - embedding only) → (open) → start progress → (in_progress) → set done → (done)
                                                   ↓
                                                closed
 ```

 **State Descriptions:**
-- `pending` - Initial state for all new issues (awaiting implementation plan)
+- `pending` - Initial state for embedding processing ONLY (automatic background process)
-- `open` - Issue has a plan and is ready for development work
+- `open` - Issue is ready for development work (automatically set after embedding completes)
 - `in_progress` - Issue is actively being worked on
 - `done` - Issue has been completed
 - `closed` - Issue has been archived
 - `revert` - Issue was completed but reverted due to problems

 **Key Transitions:**
-- All issues start in `pending` state
+- All issues start in `pending` state for embedding processing
-- Setting an implementation plan automatically moves from `pending` → `open`
+- Background processor automatically moves from `pending` → `open` after embedding is complete
+- Agents should fetch from `/open` endpoint, not `/pending`
+- If an open issue has no plan, create one using PATCH `/plan` endpoint
 - Can only move to `in_progress` from `open` or `revert` states
-- Agent must set plan before development can begin

 ### Issue Types
 - `bugfix` - Bug fixes and error corrections